 Using a Pressure Washer: Is it Safe?

-Pressure washers can be a great tool for cleaning composite decks, but you’ve got to be careful.
+Pressure washing your composite deck gives it a fresh, clean look by removing dirt, mold, and mildew, helping it stay in great condition.
+(But You Have to Be Alert.)
 Use a pressure washer with a fan tip and set it to no more than 3100 PSI.
 Keep the nozzle at least 8 inches away from the deck to avoid damaging the surface.
-Here’s how to use it safely:

 Dealing with Stubborn Stains and Mildew